Regularization of Nonlinear Inverse Problems -- From Functional Analysis to Data-Driven Approaches: Fourier-transform

 The inverse of $\mathcal{F}$ is given by

-for all $g \in L^2(\R)$. \item The Fourier transform of a tempered distribution $f$ is the unique tempered distribution $\mathcal{F}[f]$ satisfying\footnote{$\mathcal{S}'$ can denote the dual space of real or complex valued function $\phi:\R \to \R$ or into $\C$ which are infinitely often differentiable, that is $\phi \in C^\infty(\R)$.
+for all $g \in L^2(\R)$. \item The Fourier-transform of a tempered distribution $f$ is the unique tempered distribution $\mathcal{F}[f]$ satisfying\footnote{$\mathcal{S}'$ can denote the dual space of real or complex valued function $\phi:\R \to \R$ or into $\C$ which are infinitely often differentiable, that is $\phi \in C^\infty(\R)$.
 We do not distinguish among them.}